 Many local people have grown up with Children’s Week and as usual, there will be a packed programme of performances, workshops and events taking place on Paignton Green, the majority of which are completely free.
-The fun starts on 14th to 18th August.
+The fun starts on 18 – 22 Aug 2020.
 More information can be found on their website.

 Torbay Steam Fair is now one of the biggest events on the English Riviera events calendar and attracts visitors from far and wide.
-Situated just outside Brixham on the main A3022, this 3 day event is a must for all the family.
+Taking place on 31- July – 2 August 2020 and is situated just outside Brixham on the main A3022.
+This is a 3 day event is a must for all the family.
 Come and view the wonderful working steam engines, vintage, and classic cars, lorries, military displays, market stalls and so much more.
 Children’s Entertainment, Craft and Model Tent, Awning Displays and Charity Stalls, Catering Facilities, Beer and Tea Tents.
 A truly special day out, one not to be missed!

-Dubs at the Beach is back for 2018.
+Dubs at the Beach is back on the 2nd August 2019.
 As in the previous years the show will have its very own auto-jumble, trade stalls, kids entertainment, refreshments and more.
 Over the past years the show has been a massive success with Volkswagen enthusiasts coming from all over the country and this year we want the show to be bigger and better than ever and aim to fill the green capacity.

 Our list is by no means exhaustive.
 Torquay and its neighbouring towns of Paignton and Brixham really come alive during the summer months and you’ll find tons of other events and attractions to keep you and your family busy.
 For the best ‘what’s on’ listing, take a look at the English Riviera Tourism Company.
 And if you’re heading to Torquay this summer, why not subscribe to our blog to pick up more tips and insights into where to go and what to see.